chandnipatelTW/basic-aws-infrastructure/README.md

 `0.0.0.0/0` as Route destination, then select one of the public subnets.
 And press "Create Route"

 Repeat for the other two public subnets.

+## 8) Connecting to the environment
+Obtain a VPN config file and ssh key pair.
+(Note you may need to refresh your Okta credentials.)

 ### Obtaining VPN config file